darshak-gosar/ReMake-Assignment-PaperPlane/readme.md

 1. Logic File: Component.js
 2. Service API fetch File: service.js
 3. Setting Constant: Constant.js
+## Note: We are currently not using hooks but will need that once the number and complexity of facets/filters increases.

 ## Notes
 1. The API calls are only made once.